Bob L. Herd Department of

-All students in the department are required to have a laptop computer, safety glasses, and steel-toed boots.
+All students in the department are required to have a Windows-based laptop computer, safety glasses, and steel-toed boots.
 Many instructors require students to transfer homework via email.
 Some instructors transfer information to students using the Internet.
-The department recommends that students acquire a personal laptop computer to facilitate coursework.
-Students should check the department website for hardware and software recommendations.
+Students should check the department website for hardware and software recommendations; most petroleum-based software applications will run only on Windows-based PCs.
 The department has laptop accessible classrooms.
 Computer labs are not provided.

 Curriculum.
 Petroleum engineering applies the curriculum management of the Whitacre College of Engineering.